stanleynyoro/Calculating-Poverty-Levels-Using-R/README.md

 According to KNBS, the poverty line in rural areas of Kenya is Ksh 3252/month per person (USD32.52).

 To identify the poverty status of an area you need to conduct a household survey is.
-This will help you to:
+After the survey:
 - Get the total household monthly expenditure on food and non-food items
 - Calculate total adult equivalence- Each individual in the household has an adult equivalence based on age and gender
 - Divide the total household expenditure with the adult equivalence to get individual consumption